 Inter River Park on Vancouver’s North Shore

 We think of the park as having five different areas.
 One is where you’ll find the sports fields and another is the BMX bike park.
-A third area is the main flat and fairly wide path that runs north to south and goes along Lynn Creek from one end of the park to the other.
+A third area is the main flat and fairly wide path that runs north to south along Lynn Creek from one end of the park to the other.
 A fourth area is where forested trails start at the far northern end of the park.
 The fifth area comprises the walking trails through the trees on the west side of the creek.

 What’s Where at the Park